Arc-B/ChatDB/README.md

   - `"List unique reasons patients visited a doctor from ENT specialty."` # For NoSQL
 - The LLM interprets your question and auto-generates the corresponding query.

----

-## ✅ Notes

-- Make sure your API key has quota access.
-- The app handles basic schema inference from uploaded files.
-- `venv/` and any `.env` file should be excluded from Git using `.gitignore`.

----